top of page

 You don’t need to have everything figured out before starting.

-If something about your drinking doesn’t feel right, or you’re tired of going round in the same cycle, counselling can help you make sense of it and start moving forward.
+If something about your using doesn’t feel right, or you’re tired of going round in the same cycle, counselling can help you make sense of it and start moving forward.

 Get in touch to arrange a free initial consultation and see if this feels like the right step for you.